Our Experience Speaks For Itself

 HMRC had undertaken an exercise at a business which suggested that sales were being suppressed by about 35%.
 A series of VAT assessments were raised by HMRC totalling over £130,000 which also indicated that penalties would be raised.
 The businesses firm of Accountants referred the matter to us for our VAT specialists to consider.

 A great deal of information was gathered from the business in question, from the referring firm of Accountants and from HMRC.
-Once all of the information had been considered it transpired that the assessments were invalid and hence were withdrawn by HMRC.
+Once all of the information had been considered it transpired that the VAT assessments were invalid and hence were withdrawn by HMRC.

 Assessments on a client totalling over £160,000 withdrawn by HMRC